OmriLeviGit/Automatic-Renumbering-Obsidian/README.md

 # Automatic Renumbering Plugin for Obsidian

-Automatically updates numbered lists to maintain sequential order, eliminating the need for manual adjustments.
-The plugin also supports nested lists and offers several commands for users who prefer manual control.
+The Automatic Renumbering Plugin for Obsidian updates numbered lists automatically to keep them in sequential order, including nested lists.
+It features live updates, smart pasting, and manual control options for easy editing.

 ## Installation

 1. Download and install from the Obsidian plugin directory.
 2. Enable the plugin in **Settings > Community plugins**.
-3. In the plugin's settings, match the tab size to the one in the editor's settings (4 by default).
-This can be found at **Options → Editor → Tab indent size**.
+3. In the plugin's settings, match the tab size to the one in the editor's settings, which can be found at **Options → Editor → Tab indent size**.

 ## Features